 - Be working in a summer experience for around 30 hours per week* (*while preference will be given to applications where the opportunity is at least 30 hours per week, given the current situation with the Corona Virus we will consider those that are closer to 20 if needed).

-- Not be participating in a fee-based internship program.
-Those programs are ineligible for our funding
+- Not be participating in a fee-based internship program as those programs are ineligible for our funding

 - Not apply funds to future savings/costs.
 Career Services Summer Funding Awards can only be applied to costs associated with your summer professional experience.
 They can not be applied to future academic year costs, helping with family expenses at home, etc.